 "Ah yeh good thanks mate just dont mind me mate just walking across the road no worries mate" he said back.

 I continued further up and met a bleach white goat walking across the road too.
 He saw me but stayed the same speed.
 I slowed to a crawl and he plunked himself under a bush.
 I want to be more like goats, they really don't give a damn.

 200km later I found myself in Carnarvon for a breakfast burrito and ice coffee.
-After that, I felt almighty and powerful, even though the temperature was creeping up at an alarming rate.
+It was a slow, easy-going town with a couple of friendly characters.
+Toting a new burrito belly, I felt almighty and powerful, even though the temperature was again creeping up at an alarming rate.

+The green bush started to fade into my rear view mirrors and faded yellow grass sprouted up all over.
+Red earth changed the emotions of the land as fast as Sheba's shoes spun round and round.
 Strange mounds of what seemed like giant cow poop started appearing on the otherwise flat landscape.
 I'm assuming they are the homes to insects but I stopped to take a closer look anyway.
-There were hundreds of them littering the landscape past Carnarvon for about 80km.
+There were thousands of them littering the landscape past Carnarvon for about 80km.
 Australian landscapes never cease to surprise and amaze.

 By the time I reached halfway, it was 41°C and very bright.
 Luckily I had packed away my leather jacket and had my cooling vest ready.
 The petrol station was also 240km from my final destination so I filled an extra 5L can of petrol just to be comfortable.

 The roads of Western Australia are very well maintained.
 They are flat, smooth, and very easy to ride on.
 The markers are always clear and there is always plent of space should an oversized roadtruck need to pass.
 I decided to make a mental chart of difficulty level of tasks whem compared to a car.

 - Making a phone call